-The LSUA Bookstore, operated by Barnes and Noble and located on the first floor of the Student Center, stocks a wide range of products including required new, used, and for-rent textbooks; clothing; school supplies; graduation supplies; and laptops and tablets.
+The LSUA Bookstore, operated by Barnes and Noble and located on the first floor of the Student Center, stocks a wide range of products including required new, used, for-rent, and digital textbooks; clothing; school supplies; graduation supplies; and laptops and tablets.
 The bookstore is open Monday through Friday from 8:00 a.m. to 3:00 p.m.
 Online purchases can be made at Isua.bncollege.com.
 Bookstore staff can be reached at (318) 473-6420.